-The Rohingya have lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
-In 1982, the Burmese government stripped the Rohingya of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.
+The Rohingya people have lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
+In 1982, the Burmese government stripped them of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.

-As of 2015, there were approximately 1 to 1.5 million Rohingya in Burma, though the exact number is unknown.
-Because in Burma the Rohingya are not officially recognized as a people, in the 2014 census the Burmese government refused to count the Rohingya unless they declared themselves Bengali.
+As of 2015, there were approximately 1 to 1.5 million Rohingya people in Burma, though the exact number is unknown.
+Because in Burma, they are not officially recognized as an ethnic group, in the 2014 census the Burmese government refused to count Rohingya residents unless they declared themselves Bengali.

 How did tensions escalate?

-In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities including the Rohingya.
+In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities including the Rohingya people.

-Because of ethnic, religious and political differences—and because of shifting demographics—the Rohingya and Rakhine Buddhists have long been entangled in a cycle of tension, flare ups of violence, and retaliation.
-The Burmese military has consistently stoked violence against the Rohingya and suppressed their uprisings with brutal force.
+Because of ethnic, religious and political differences—and because of shifting demographics— Rohingya and Rakhine Buddhists have long been entangled in a cycle of tension, flare ups of violence, and retaliation.
+The Burmese military has consistently stoked violence against them and suppressed their uprisings with brutal force.

-In 1982, the military regime passed a citizenship law that gradually rendered the Rohingya stateless.
-To this day, Rohingya in northern Rakhine State require authorization from the Burmese authorities to travel between and even within towns.
+In 1982, the military regime passed a citizenship law that gradually rendered the Rohingya people stateless.
+To this day, Rohingya people in northern Rakhine State require authorization from the Burmese and Rakhine authorities to travel between and even within towns.
 In June 2012, after a new wave of violence, Burma’s security forces forced many of the state’s Rohingya population into Internally Displaced Person camps.